christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 **Attention patterns:**

 - Many heads in layers 22-25 show high attention to `basket` and relatively lower attention to `box`.
-- Layer 23, head 5 and head 6 show particularly strong attention to `basket` over all instances of the token in the sequence, where `box` activations are relatively low.
+- L23H5 and head 6 show particularly strong attention to `basket` over all instances of the token in the sequence, where `box` activations are relatively low.

 **Activation patterns:**